All Episodes

 Amy Klobuchar?

-Let's see, uh Elizabeth Warren, Pete Bootejudge.
+Elizabeth Warren, Pete Budajudge.

-Uh Schumer and Durbin vow to quickly confirm the nominee.
+Schumer and Durbin vow to quickly confirm the nominee.

 There's no shock in any of that.

-Um, but it's it's just it just is interesting.
+But it's just, it just is interesting.

-Many people reported that he planned to announce his retirement hours after that happened.
+And more than Breyer had hoped, many people reported that he planned to announce his retirement hours after that happened.

 And who could blame him for that?

-Be like, let's say Linda decided to leave the show, and we just decided today.
+Be like, let's say Linda decided to leave the show and we just decided today.

-Come on there.
+Come on here.

 Linda's leaving the show.